Rabbi Jeffrey B. Kamins OAM

 After serving as the cantor at congregations throughout the USA, Cantor George Mordecai recently returned to Emanuel Synagogue.
 George weaves his rich cultural heritage into his work as both a cantor and performer plus has over 20 years’ experience in building community.
 He is well known to many in our community having grown up in Sydney.
 In addition to his musical and liturgical expertise he is an engaging educator.
 George infuses his teaching with a deep sense of spirituality and historical perspective, always mindful of the needs and aspirations of his students.

-Reverend Sam Zwarenstein has been involved in Jewish community and communal organisations for over 27 years.
+Rev. Sam Zwarenstein has been involved in Jewish community and communal organisations for over 27 years.
 He completed three years of rabbinical studies in South Africa through SAJTS.
-In late 2015 Sam assumed his role in the clergy team and has completed his training in Clinical Pastoral Education.
+In late 2015 Sam assumed his role in the clergy team, and has also been trained in Clinical Pastoral Education.

 He was installed as a Reverend in November 2016.
 Sam has a keen interest in technology and new gadgets.
 Sam has a firm belief that while buildings provide the facilities for us to pray and gather, it is connection with others that makes us a community.